wittfabian/djangae/README.md

 ## Roadmap

-1.0-alpha

- - Basic ancestor query support
- - All tests either passing or throwing NotSupportedError in the testapp
- - Configurable constraints

 1.0-beta

- - Support for 'infinite' descendents in the ancestor support.
+ - Support for ancestor queries.
 Lots of tests
  - Memcache backed caching by PK and unique constraints
  - Mapreduce handlers and utilities
  - All NotSupportedError tests being skipped, everything passes in the testapp
+ - Namespaces handled via the connection settings

 ### What Can't It Do?